ionic-team/ionic-framework/core/src/utils/test/playwright/docs/best-practices.md

 <h2 id="practice-test-config">Start your test with the configuration or layout in place if possible</h2>

-## Start your test with the configuration or layout in place if possible

 This allows tests to remain fast on continuous integration (CI) as we can focus on the test itself instead of navigating to the state where the test begins.
 For example, a simple [scrollIntoViewIfNeeded in Playwright](https://playwright.dev/docs/api/class-locator#locator-scroll-into-view-if-needed) can take around 300ms on CI.
 Since we run a single test for multiple configurations, that 300ms can add up quickly.
 Consider setting up your test in a way that the element you want to test is already in view when the test starts.